"TITTER YE NOT"

 Hello-Hurray - I hope rain stops play for the Eton Rifles, Eton Rifles.

-Thought you were clever when you lit the fuse, Tore down the house of commons in your
+Thought you were clever when you lit the fuse, Tore down the house of commons in

-brand new shoes.
+your brand new shoes.

 Composed a revolutionary symphony.
-Then went to bed with a charming young thing.
+Then went to bed with a charming young

 Hello-Hurray - cheers then mate.
 It's the Eton Rifles, Eton Rifles.